-Although an island, it is actually possible to travel overland to and from Phuket, thanks to the Sarasin Bridge that links it with the mainland in Phang Nga.
+Krabi and Phuket are neighbours on the stunning Andaman Coast, around 2 hours travelling time one from the other.
+While Krabi enjoys a wilder and more rugged landscape, Phukets’ wide sandy beaches and more developed tourist infrastructure are a big draw for families and package tourists.
+Although Phuket is an island, it is actually possible to travel overland to and from there, thanks to the Sarasin Bridge at its northern tip.
+It’s a very short crossing over the narrow channel separating separating it from the mainland in Phang Nga, and there are no tolls to pay.
 Below you will find all your options for getting to Krabi from Phuket, and to Phuket from Krabi.

 Ways of travelling from Phuket to Krabi

 Most national car rental companies will allow a pick-up and drop-off in different locations, so why not drive to Phuket?
 The journey is 150 – 190km and takes 2 – 3 hours, depending on the traffic and where on the island you are going / coming from – the further south taking longer than the north.
 The road for the most part is good and well sign-posted – GPS also works fine in Thailand.
 There is a road-widening project along the main Route 4 that has been going on for some 10 years now, so there are often stretches that are under construction but usually there are no serious delays.

 Taxis and private minivans are another option if you prefer not to drive.
 Expect to pay 2500 – 3800 THB per one way journey, again depending where on Phuket you are travelling from / to.
 This option has the advantage of being door-to-door, unlike the shared minivan and bus services below, and offers the possibility of stopping off to visit places en route (see below).